What Is a Social Robot?

 QTrobot by LuxAI

 QTrobot is another social robot used by educators and families looking to support children with autism, at school and at home.
 According to LuxAI’s website, QTrobot is able to boost attention, engagement and concentration while reducing anxiety and overstimulation in a learning environment.
-LuxAI has also developed a research and development platform, QTrobot V2, which is equipped with 3D cameras, high-quality microphones, text to speech, skeleton tracking along with emotion and gesture recognition — which can be purchased by institutions and researchers for the study of social robotics and human-robot interaction.
+LuxAI has also developed a research and development platform, QTrobot V2, which is equipped with 3D cameras, high-quality microphones, text-to-speech, skeleton tracking along with emotion and gesture recognition — which can be purchased by institutions and researchers for the study of social robotics and human-robot interaction.

 Related ReadingCould You Kill a Robot Dinosaur?